michael2012z/rust-vmm-glue/README.md

   - Memory
   - ...

-- Devices

-Device integration tests:
+- Devices - Device integration tests.
   - PCI
   - GPU
   - Combinations
   - ...

-- Features

-Features of rust-vmm components and their combinations
+- Features - Features of rust-vmm components and their combinations.
   - To be scoped.

-- Performance

-Performance tests, typically:
+- Performance - Performance tests, typically:
   - Boot time
   - Process start time
   - Device IO time
   - ...

 #### Test framework candidates
-This is to be discussed, should we use Pytest like Firecracker do or use Rust test.
+This is to be discussed.
+Should we use Pytest like Firecracker do or use Rust test?
 - Pytest (I prefer this)
   - "Fixture" is a powerful feature of Pytest, which makes it easy to prepare a VM instance with proper capability (like netowrk, network, etc) for test case.
   - Firecraker has a good test codebase writen in Pytest for reference.